Dems switch strategy on voting bill as Biden pushes action

 Recently they have tried to breathe new life into the effort.
 Biden gave a fiery speech in Atlanta on Tuesday, where he told senators they would each be “judged by history” if they failed to act.
 He is to meet with Democratic senators at the Capitol on Thursday in a bid to jolt the effort forward.

-“You could not invent a better advertisement for the legislative filibuster than what we’ve just seen: a president abandoning rational persuasion for pure demagoguery,” McConnell, R-Ky. said from the Senate floor Wednesday.
+“You could not invent a better advertisement for the legislative filibuster than what we’ve just seen: a president abandoning rational persuasion for pure demagoguery,” McConnell, R-Ky., said from the Senate floor.
 “A president shouting that 52 senators and millions of Americans are racist unless he gets whatever he wants is proving exactly why the framers built the Senate to check his power. “

-Asked as he walked by Wednesday for a response to McConnell's comments, Biden turned, removed his black mask and said, “I like Mitch McConnell.
+Asked Wednesday for a response to McConnell's comments, Biden turned, removed his black mask and said: “I like Mitch McConnell.
 He’s a friend.”
-That response came during Biden's trip to Capitol to pay his respects to former Senate Majority Leader Harry Reid, who died last week and was lying in state in the Rotunda.
+That response came during Biden's trip to the Capitol to pay his respects to former Senate Majority Leader Harry Reid, who died last month and was lying in state in the Rotunda.

 Republicans are nearly unanimous in opposing the voting legislation, viewing it as federal overreach that would infringe on states' abilities to conduct their own elections.
 And they’ve pointed out that Democrats opposed changes to the filibuster that Trump sought when he was president.